 one, is always a constant (C) and is written at the bottom of a

-cluster - its called the "pedestal".
+cluster - its called a "pedestal".

 Some syllables don't have the last consonant and simply

-If you scroll up and revisit Korean
+If you scroll up and revisit the Korean equivalent of

 "How are you?", you may recognize that the first two are C-V-C